Person in athletic wear stretching on all fours.

 About SpineFITyoga

-First science-based, STRENGTH-FOCUSED, NEUTRAL-SPINE YOGA specific to cure NECK and BACK PAIN
+STRENGTH-FOCUSED, NEUTRAL-SPINE YOGA to heal NECK and BACK PAIN

 Producing EXCEPTIONAL FITNESS